janujc/cellSociety/doc/DESIGN_EXERCISE.md

 To decide winners, losers, and settle tiebreakers, there will be the main _Supervisor_ class that contains instances of rock, paper and scissors, and monitors all attacks.

+### Exercise 3: Cell Society

+How does a Cell know what rules to apply for its simulation?

+How does a Cell know about its neighbors?
+How can it update itself without effecting its neighbors update?

+What is the grid?
+Does it have any behaviors?
+Who needs to know about it?

+What information about a simulation needs to be the configuration file?

+How is the GUI updated after all the cells have been updated?